Disappearance of Myra Lewis: Search

 The search for Myra reportedly began between four and five hours after Ericka Lewis last saw her.
 When Gregory Lewis failed to locate her, he attempted to find her using the family's dogs.
 The family pets were not trained in search and rescue.
-After law enforcement became involved, authorities used K-9 support to focus on a four-square mile area around the Lewis home, which included a pond across from the Lewis home.
+After law enforcement became involved, authorities used K-9 support to focus on a four-square-mile area around the Lewis home, which included a pond across from the Lewis home.
 After an initial search, no sign of Myra Lewis was found.

 The day after Lewis's disappearance, on March 2, 2014, Madison County officials issued an Amber alert to raise awareness about her disappearance.
-Lewis was described as African-American, standing three foot one inch high (94 centimeters) and weighing 27 pounds.
+Lewis was described as African-American, standing three feet one inch high (94 centimeters) and weighing 27 pounds.
 She has black hair and brown eyes.
-When she was last seen she was described as wearing white or khaki pants, a turquoise sweater with a bear on the front, and pink tennis shoes.
+When she was last seen, she was described as wearing white or khaki pants, a turquoise sweater with a bear on the front, and pink tennis shoes.
 Myra Lewis's grandmother described her granddaughter as smart and very obedient.
 Despite being only two years old, she would walk to her grandmother's house next door to her home.

 On March 3, 2014, investigating authorities classified Myra Lewis's disappearance as a child abduction case.
 Multiple agencies took part in a wide search, but turned up no leads.

-On March 7, 2014, after searching the Lewis family home, Myra's mother Ericka Lewis was arrested on a probation violation.
-Critics at the time questioned if authorities actions were appropriate given Lewis's daughter's status as a missing person.
+On March 7, 2014, after searching the Lewis family home, Myra's mother, Ericka Lewis, was arrested on a probation violation.
+Critics at the time questioned if authorities’ actions were appropriate given Lewis's daughter's status as a missing person.

-On March 10, 2014, the Federal Bureau of Investigation named Lewis to their list of most sought missing persons and announced a reward of up to $20,000 for information regarding to her whereabouts.
+On March 10, 2014, the Federal Bureau of Investigation named Lewis to their list of most sought missing persons and announced a reward of up to $20,000 for information regarding her whereabouts.
 Despite the significant reward, authorities turned up few leads on the case.

 On March 13, 2014, divers re-searched the pond across from the Lewis home.
 The divers turned up nothing.

 In May 2014, after 79 days in jail for a probation violation, authorities released Lewis's mother from jail.
-Upon her release, the Lewis family has been vocal in the media their assertion that Myra was abducted.
+Upon her release, the Lewis family has been vocal in the media about their assertion that Myra was abducted.

-Lacking leads, in October 2014, the Madison County Sheriff Department turned to psychics to pinpoint a search location.
-After following suggestions from the psychics, authorities were unable to turn up any new evidence.
+Lacking leads, in October 2014, the Madison County Sheriff’s Department turned to psychics to pinpoint a search location.
+After following the suggestions from the psychics, authorities were unable to turn up any new evidence.